Directing & Devising Diploma Course (ATCL)

 Your practical exam is an ATCL Performing Qualification in Performing Arts (a Foundation Degree in England, equivalent to an SQA HND unit).
 You will be assessed, graded and awarded your qualification by Trinity College London.
 Your examination day will be held in the Acting Out Exam Centre in Edinburgh.

-The Equity Visit and Acting Business Day is likely to be on:
+The Equity Visit and Acting Business Day with Agents is likely to be on:

-Your Observation Theatre Day is likely to be in May or August.
-This depends on the Theatre Company and touring dates.
-In the past, students have been involved with Ludens Ensemble at the Traverse Theatre.
+Your Observation Theatre Day can be any time during the academic year and depends on the Theatre Company and touring dates.
+In the past, students have been involved with Ludens Ensemble (Traverse Theatre), Platform Company (Traverse Theatre), apart of the Chrysalis Festival (Traverse Theatre) and in house working with our elite Actors and Directors at Acting Out.

 * We may add more residential days, online sessions and voice tutorials depending on the requirements of the course.